 ALL ANNUAL CONFERENCE INFORMATION

-Nearly 1,000 South Georgia United Methodists will gather June 2-5 at The Columbus Georgia Convention & Trade Center to worship, fellowship, vote for delegates, and discuss the future of the South Georgia Conference.
+For the first time in three years, nearly 1,000 South Georgia United Methodists will gather June 5-8 at The Columbus Georgia Convention & Trade Center to worship, fellowship, and discuss the future of the South Georgia Conference.

-On Monday, June 3, the conference will recognize those retiring and, during the Memorial Service, celebrate the lives of South Georgia clergy and clergy spouses who have died during the past year.
-Rev. Cleo Gilchrist, pastor of Grace United Methodist Church in Brunswick, will preach.
-Eleven people will be ordained or commissioned Monday evening, and Bishop Bryan will be the preacher for the service of ordination and commissioning.
+Five people will be ordained or commissioned Monday evening, June 6, and Bishop Graves will be the preacher for the service of ordination and commissioning.
+On Tuesday, June 7, the conference will recognize those retiring and, during the Memorial Service, celebrate the lives of South Georgia clergy and clergy spouses who have died during the past year.
+Rev. Bill Bagwell, senior pastor of Pittman Park United Methodist Church in Statesboro, will preach.
+All three worship services will be live streamed.

-During the 2019 Annual Conference session, South Georgia United Methodists will have the opportunity to partner with United Methodists in Russia through the opening worship service’s special offering, which has been designated to support Moscow United Methodist Seminary.
-Offerings will help provide the means for students to attend the seminary and will help the seminary continue to be instrumental in helping revive Methodism in Russia.
+During the 2022 Annual Conference session, South Georgia United Methodists will have the opportunity to partner with the North Katanga Annual Conference through the opening worship service’s special offering, which has been designated to support the North Katanga Partnership.
+Offerings will help support two of the North Katanga Annual Conference’s ministries, Kamina Orphanage and Wings of the Morning Aviation.

 For more detailed information and a daily agenda, visit www.sgaumc.org/annualconference.